-The Division of Natural Sciences and Mathematics offers major and minor programs Chemistry, Mathematics. in Biology, Environmental Science and Computer and The Division, in Information Sciences. conjunction with the Division of Education, offers Biology Education. majors in Biology/General Science Education, Chemistry Education and Mathematics Education.
+The Division of Natural Sciences and Mathematics offers major and minor programs Chemistry, Mathematics, in Biology, Environmental Science and Computer and Information Sciences.
+The Division, in conjunction with the Division of Education. offers majors in Biology Education.
+Biology/General Science Education, Chemistry Education and Mathematics Education.
 The Division also offers a degree in Management Information Systems in conjunction with the Division of Business and Accounting.
 Students completing requirements for these major programs are awarded the bachelor of science degree.